Miscellaneous

 MATLAB doesn’t support executing external libraries in multithreaded environments.

-WARNING!
 MATLAB doesn’t support executing external libraries in multithreaded environments, so the only option is much less lightweight process-based concurrent execution.
 The simplest approach is to just start several copies of MATLAB in batch mode.

 Masks